microsoft/bonsai-gym/README.md

 Install the latest from github.

 **NOTE** - The bonsai-gym located on pypi is an older release that we no longer support.
-We have no plans to publish this to ypi
+We have no plans to publish this to pypi

 `$ pip install git+https://github.com/microsoft/bonsai-gym`